-Students are expected to check their school emails at a minimum of once or twice per week.
-In addition, students are required to stay in communication with staff and respond timely to calls, letters, notices, text and emails from school officials.
+Students are required to stay in communication with staff and respond timely to calls, letters, notices, text and emails from school officials.
 Students are required to call in when missing classes.
 Failure to adequately communicate with school officials may eventually result in withdrawal.